syncfusion-content/blazor-docs/blazor/stepper/steps-validation.md

 # Steps validation in Blazor Stepper Component

-The Stepper control allows you to set the validation state for each step, displaying either a success or error icon.
+The Stepper component allows you to set the validation state for each step, displaying either a success or error icon.
 You can define the success state of a step by setting the [IsValid](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.StepperStep.html#Syncfusion_Blazor_Navigations_StepperStep_IsValid) property to `true`.
 If set to `false`, the step will display an error state.
 By default, the `IsValid` property is `null`.

 > Based on the `StepType`, the validation state icon will be displayed either as an indicator or as part of the step label/text.